nrwl/nx/docs/shared/extending-nx/devkit-and-nx-plugins.md

 # Nx Plugins and Devkit

-Nx is a VSCode of build tools.
+Nx is like the VSCode of build tools.
 The core of Nx enables project and task graph creation and analysis, orchestration and execution of tasks, computation caching, and code generation.
 [Nx plugins](#nx-plugins) extend this functionality and are built on top of the underlying [Nx Devkit](#nx-devkit).

 > Many organizations use Nx without any plugins.
 If you are mainly interested in making your workspace faster or enabling distributed task execution, then plugins aren't necessary.